Positivity of minuscule quantum K-theory: Results about quantum -theory

 Here $\deg(q^d) = d \int_{X_{s_\ga}} c_1(T_X) = d\,(\ell(z_1) + 1)$ denotes the degree of $q^d$ in the quantum cohomology ring $\QH(X)$.
 This conjecture generalizes the fact that the structure constants $N_{u,v}^{w,0}$ of the ordinary $K$-theory ring of $X$ have alternating signs \cite{buch:littlewood-richardson*1, brion:positivity}.
 A more general version of \Conjecture{qkpos} for the equivariant quantum $K$-theory of arbitrary flag varieties is discussed in \cite[\S2.4]{buch.chaput.ea:chevalley}.

 Recall from \Corollary{fibers_geom}(d) that the general fibers of the map $p_d : Z_d(X_u,X^v) \to \Gamma_d(X_u,X^v)$ are translates of $(F_d)^{u_d\cap v^d}_{u_d}$.
-The quotient $(u_d \cup v^d)/v^d$ of Weyl group elements will be called a \emph{short rook strip} if it is a product of commuting reflections associated to short simple roots of $\Phi$.
+The quotient $(u_d \cup v^d)/v^d$ of Weyl group elements (see \Sec{comin-schubert}) will be called a \emph{short rook strip} if it is a product of commuting reflections associated to short simple roots of $\Phi$.
+Equivalently, the skew shape $I(u_d \cup v^d) \ssm I(v^d)$ in $\cP_{F_d}$ consists of pairwise incomparable short boxes.
 We emphasize that the lengths of the simple roots should be measured relative to the root system $\Phi$ of $G$, as opposed to the root system $\Phi_X$ of the group $P_X$ acting on $F_d$.
 For example, when $X = \LG(n,2n)$ is a Lagrangian Grassmannian, $\Phi_X$ is a root system of type A, but its roots are considered short since they are short in $\Phi$.

 \begin{defn} Let $u,v \in W^X$.
 An integer $d$ is an \emph{exceptional degree} of the product $\cO_u \star \cO^v$ if $d \leq \min(\dmax(u^\vee), \dmax(v))$ and $(u_d \cup v^d)/v^d$ is a non-empty short rook strip. \end{defn}